Philosophy (BA, DipHE and CertHE)

 - The application handling fee is payable when you make your application.
 The closing date for applications is 1 October.
 If you meet the entrance requirements you will be invited to register.

 - The initial registration fee is payable when you register with the University.
 The closing date for registrations is 30 November.

 - The examination fee is payable when you choose to enter an examination.
 Examination entries are accepted from mid-December to the closing date of 1 February.
-Examinations take place in May or June each year and examination entries are accepted between 30 November and the examination entry closing date, 1 February.
+Examinations take place in May or June each year.

 - The continuing registration fee is payable in the second and subsequent years of registration at the time when you complete the continuing registration task each year.
-The continuing registration fee is effective between 1 March and 1 November.
+The closing date for continuing registration is 1 November.